AlexandreMercierAubin/Work/_posts/2020-09-21-TSPscheduleGuidingHeuristic.md

 categories: jekyll blogging
 ---

-Despite the significant progress made in scheduling in the past years, industrial problems with several hundred tasks remain intractable for some variants of the scheduling problems.
+**Abstract:** Despite the significant progress made in scheduling in the past years, industrial problems with several hundred tasks remain intractable for some variants of the scheduling problems.
 We present techniques that can be used to leverage the power of constraint programming